 Thinking of applying to college?
 Not sure what type of college or major is best for you?
-Wondering what the differences between a public vs. private college are?
-What about the differences between a small liberal arts school and a large state school?
-When are college application deadlines?
-What do these college admission and financial aid terms really mean?
+Wondering about the differences between public vs. private colleges or between a small liberal arts school and a large state school?
+Want to know college application deadlines?
+Curious to learn what those college admissions and financial aid terms mean?

 We’re here to help.

-BigFuture™ by the College Board gives students free, comprehensive college planning resources.
-You can make personalized college lists, save scholarship searches, compare college costs, and much more at bigfuture.org.
+College Board BigFuture™ tool gives students free, comprehensive college planning resources.
+Make personalized college lists, save scholarship searches, and compare college costs at bigfuture.org.

 Starting Your College Search

-For many students, one of the first steps in the college planning process is to start exploring colleges.
-With thousands of college options to choose from, it can be hard to know where to begin.
+One of the first steps in the college planning process is to explore colleges.
+With thousands of choices, it's hard to know where to begin.
 Take these five steps to kick off your college search and start building a list.

 - Open up a discussion with your family, guardian, school counselor, or teacher about your interests and goals.
 Find out how you can start building a network and create a mentor/mentee relationship for advice and support.
-Make sure to also talk to people who’ve been to college and learn about their experience.
+Talk to people who’ve been to college and learn about their experience.

 - Attend college fairs held at your school, a nearby conference center, or a local community center.
-These events give you a great opportunity to meet college representatives and ask them questions about student organizations or dorm life.
-Make sure to ask for their email address so you can send a thank you note later.
+These events are an ideal way to meet college representatives and ask questions about student organizations or dorm life.
+Make sure to get email addresses so you can send thank-you notes later.

 - Visit the college’s website and social media accounts to get an idea of what campus life and classes are like.
-One of the best ways to get a glimpse of a college’s day-to-day life from the comfort of your mobile device is through their Instagram and Snapchat stories.
-Another great way to make sure a college is the best fit for you is to visit the campus.
-If you plan to go, download this Campus Visit Checklist for your next college tour to get the most out of your visit!
+Get a glimpse of a college’s day-to-day life through their Instagram and Snapchat accounts—from the comfort of your mobile device.
+Read 10 ways to learn about colleges online.
+A perfect way to make sure a college is the best fit for you is to visit the campus.
+Read The College Campus Tour Checklist to get the most out of your visit!

-So what are you waiting for?
+What are you waiting for?
 Start your college search on BigFuture today.
-We’ll be here for your entire journey—from your first thoughts about college to your first day on campus.
+We're here for your entire journey—from your first thoughts about college to your first day on campus.